microsoft/nni/docs/en_US/Tutorial/HowToUseDocker.rst

 If you start a Docker image using NNI's official image ``msranni/nni``\ , you can directly start NNI experiments by using the ``nnictl`` command.
 Our official image has NNI's running environment and basic python and deep learning frameworks preinstalled.

-If you start your own Docker image, you may need to install the NNI package first; please refer to `NNI installation <InstallationLinux>`__.
+If you start your own Docker image, you may need to install the NNI package first; please refer to `NNI installation <InstallationLinux.rst>`__.

 If you want to run NNI's official examples, you may need to clone the NNI repo in GitHub using